Aleosiss/rising_tides/ReadMe.md

 	- Animations/Visuals
 	- Meld respond to feedback event
 	- implement new RTEffectBuilder class: https://hastebin.com/nopifexogo.scala
+		- replace effects in various abilitysets with constructors from the builder/factory class
 	- implement new TargetAbility condition: https://hastebin.com/eleboyigib.sca
 	- i may have broken the feedback panic visualization, investigate